 Serving clients in New City, Goshen and the surrounding areas, our attorneys can provide valuable assistance if you were injured on the job.

 Learn about your recovery options after you sustain a job-related injury

 Burke, Miele, Golden & Naughton, LLP is a premier civil litigation firm that helps injured workers throughout the Hudson Valley region.
 Schedule your free consultation at one of our two conveniently located offices in Goshen and New City.
+We also service other cities in the Hudson Valley area, such as Poughkeepsie, Peekskill and Middletown.
 Call our personal injury firm at 845-294-4080 or contact us online.
 We are accessible by public transportation and offer ample free parking.